-Accounts officers arrange the payment of bills and accounts for their organisation.
+Accounts officers are responsible for monitoring and managing financial accounts for their organisation.

 Accounts officers usually earn

 $47K-$82K per year

 Pay rates for accounts officers vary depending on the type of work they do.

-- Accounts officers/assistants earn between minimum wage and $55,000 a year.
+- Accounts officers usually earn between minimum wage and $61,000 a year.